 Sign up and fund your account online in five easy steps:

-- Go to U.S. Bank’s website and find the Standard Savings Account.
+- From U.S. Bank’s website, find the Standard Savings Account.
 Click Apply Online.

 - Enter your personal information, employment details and how you expect to use your account.

 - Choose from an individual or joint account.
 Click Continue.